-Lab Testing - Soil & Water
+Soil & Water Testing

 Here is a tip to help dry your soil quicker: Place your wet soil in a shallow pan and place on the dashboard of your vehicle with the windows rolled up in the sunshine.
 It will dry it out quickly.

-When you pour yourself a glass of water to drink, it may appear clean, taste good, and you may expect it to be safe.
-However, many sources of water we assume are safe may contain dissolved minerals, organic compounds or even live organisms at harmful concentrations.
+When you pour yourself a glass of water to drink, it may appear clean, taste good and you may expect it to be safe.
+However, many sources of water we assume are safe can contain dissolved minerals, organic compounds or even live organisms at harmful concentrations.
 Contaminated water used for drinking and cooking may affect your health.
 Also, high concentrations of certain minerals in your water can result in quality issues such as unpleasant taste and odors or staining of bathroom fixtures and/or laundry.

 The quality and safety of drinking water is of great concern to many Americans today because of an increased interest in health and environmental quality.
-This new focus on water quality has led many Americans to consider testing their water.
+This focus on water quality has led many Americans to consider testing their water.